mvpatel2000/DynamicEnvRL/README.md

 ## Other Notebooks
 There are four jupyter notebooks outside of any folder.
 These are used for generating graphs and analysis of results collected from the scripts.
 This includes reward per iteration graph, advantage in reward graph, percentile distribution of final policies graph, and images captured from visualizations.
 They are also used for various demonstration purposes at presentations.

-# Future Work
-Currently, more sample and demo codes are being developed to allow other users to verify and incorporate this technique in a more streamlined fashion.
-The research will be submitted to CoRL 2018.